 If you need a healthy, whole-food based breakfast that’s nutrient rich and delicious, you’ve got to try these Banana Ginger Oats.
 Full of complex carbohydrates for sustained energy, this recipe has another benefit: digestion support.
-My friends at The Recipe Redux are asking us dietitian food bloggers to offer recipes this month that benefit gut health.
 A healthy GI has been linked to a stronger immune system so as we head into cold and flu season, be sure to feed the billions of bacteria living in your gut that may be helping you out in more ways that you even realize.
 Plus, oats and ginger are both packed with so many health benefits that adding them together into this dish is the perfect combination.

 Everyone is interested in the gut microbiome these days.
-Perhaps it’s because there are more bacterial living in your colon than you have human cells in your body (what are they all doing?!).
+Perhaps it’s because there are more bacteria living in your colon than you have human cells in your body (what are they all doing?!).
 Or perhaps there is research in animal models that suggests a link between gut bacteria and weight, mood, inflammation and other systems.
 With so much to learn about the gut, there are a few things we know for certain.
 Gut bacteria make vitamins for us!
 They make biotin, B12 and vitamin K. Another thing we know is that in order for these bacteria to flourish, they need food and they prefer fiber-rich foods that ferment in the colon.
 My dietitian friend Mary Purdy wrote a really fun book about the benefits of the microbiome that I’ve been sharing with a lot of my clients.
 It includes high fiber recipes like this one as well as some ideas for more natural cleaning products.
 Love it!

 - 1 small/medium ripe banana